vijayrajpanchall/matic-docs/docs/zkEVM/zkevm-gas-station.md

 The goal of **Polygon zkEVM Gas Station** is to provide dApp developers with gas pricing suggestions so they can use it before sending transactions to the **Polygon zkEVM** network.
 The prediction method is modelled after the [Polygon Gas Station](/develop/tools/polygon-gas-station.md) but is unique in its own ways.

-Polygon zkEVM Gas Station is currently **deployed on the Mango testnet of zkEVM**, where it analyzes recent 500 transactions and recommends gas price.
+Polygon zkEVM Gas Station is currently **deployed on the Blueberry and Mango testnet of zkEVM**, where it analyzes recent 500 transactions and recommends gas price.
+Note that the Mango testnet will be deprecated on March 6, 2023.

 ## Usage